ssimpo/async-event-emitter/README.md

-# Simpo-router
+# async-event-emitter
-Koa Component/Controller router
+Async event-emitter extended from node version

 # Notes
 Uses experiential .mjs files.
 We will add a build step at some point to support CJS format.